jmorvay/Frinx-docs/FRINX_VPP_Distribution/Operations_Manual/installation_tips.md

 1.  <https://wiki.fd.io/view/VPP>
 2.  [https://docs.fd.io/vpp/17.04/][2]
 3. Google
-4.  **CSIT (VPP integration tests) - they use VAT tool to provide complex configuration to VPP.
+4.  *CSIT (VPP integration tests) - they use VAT tool to provide complex configuration to VPP.
 Each test case logs exact configuration steps.
-So looking at log file from latest vpp functional test run can help <https://jenkins.fd.io/view/csit/job/csit-vpp-functional-master-ubuntu1604-virl/> If log file does not open directly, download and reopen in browser).
-Look at a test case, list of keywords and vat command executed in every step.**
+So looking at log file from the latest vpp functional test run can help <https://jenkins.fd.io/view/csit/job/csit-vpp-functional-master-ubuntu1604-virl/> If the log file does not open directly, download and reopen in browser).
+Look at a test case, list of keywords and VAT command executed in every step.*
 5.  vpp-dev@lists.fd.io

 ### Install VPP in a docker container